freelawproject/courtlistener/DEVELOPING.md

 life is fairly easy.
 What that means generally, is:

 1. Commits should represent a unit of work.
-In other words, if you're working on a big feature, each commit should be a descrete step along the path of getting that feature ready to land.
+In other words, if you're working on a big feature, each commit should be a discrete step along the path of getting that feature ready to land.
 Bad or experimental work shouldn't be in a commit that you submit as part of a PR, if you can avoid it.